Creating a business website can be anything from a few simple steps, up and running in less than a day, to the hardest

 However, there is a catch.

 WordPress doesn’t need coding skills.
 You can use the new WordPress Gutenberg editor or page builder plugin Elementor to visually create pages with a simple drag and drop interface.
 No coding skills required and both these options are free.
 But it can seem a bit daunting starting out compared to the simplicity of Shopify.

-Personally, I think if you’re going to run a business with a strong web presence it’s worth spending a bit of time and learning the skills to edit a WordPress site.
+Personally, I think if you’re going to run a blog or business with a strong web presence it’s worth spending a bit of time and learning the skills to edit a WordPress site.
 Through Simply Hatch I will be showing you how to get started with WordPress.

 I promise the investment will pay off.